LupaLupa10/freddie-mac/README.md

 ## 📄 License

-for commercial use of data, you need to contact freddie mac
+For commercial use of the data, please contact Freddie Mac for licensing and authorization.